Book Hot Springs, AR Fishing Trip

 Two dams on the Ouachita River in the tourist town of Hot Springs divert the river’s flow into two lakes, Hamilton and Catherine.

 Rainbow trout fishing in the Ouachita River may be plentiful throughout the season, despite the river’s small size and little potential for large fish.
-Tailwaters of dams near Hot Springs Arkansas provide rainbow trout for fishers to fish.
-Both Blakely Mountain Dam (Lake Ouachita) and Carpenter Dam (Hamilton Lake) produce cold water that offers excellent cool-season fishing opportunities for rainbow trout, both from the shore or from a boat.
+Tailwaters of dams near Hot Springs, Arkansas, provide rainbow trout for fishers to fish.
+Both Blakely Mountain Dam (Lake Ouachita) and Carpenter Dam (Hamilton Lake) produce cold water that offers excellent cool-season rainbow trout fishing opportunities, from the shore or a boat.

 Anglers in the southern Ouachita hunt bass, catfish, crappie, and bream.
 Southern Arkansas fishermen flock to the Felsenthal refuge because it is one of the best fishing spots in the area.